tanzhengtang/ReadMath/Terence_Tao_Analysis_1/Tao-analysis-Chapter3.md

 * If $A \in B$ and $B \in A, A \cup B = \lbrace A, B \rbrace = A$, then $\lbrace A, B \rbrace$ just contain $A$ which is not disjoint from itself, contradiction to axiom 3.9.

 Exercise 3.2.3.
 Show (assuming the other axioms of set theory) that the universal specification axiom, Axiom 3.8, is equivalent to an axiom postulating the existence of a “universal set” $\Omega$ consisting of all objects (i.e., for all objects $x$, we have $x \in \Omega$).
 In other words, if Axiom 3.8 is true, then a universal set exists, and conversely, if a universal set exists, then Axiom 3.8 is true.
 (This may explain why Axiom 3.8 is called the axiom of universal specification).
 Note that if a universal set $\Omega$ existed, then we would have $\Omega \in \Omega$ by Axiom 3.1, contradicting Exercise 3.2.2.
 Thus the axiom of foundation specifically rules out the axiom of universal specification.
 * If universal specification axiom, then we can assign such property that contain all objects to a set, get the $\Omega$ set.
-If $\Omega$ exists, use axiom 3.5, we can assign any property to the objects in $\Omega$ to get any sets, so we get Axiom 3.8.
+If $\Omega$ exists, use axiom 3.5, we can assign any property to the objects in $\Omega$ to get any set, so we get Axiom 3.8.

 ## 3.3 Functions
 ### Definitions